 For Fort Worth the railroads created jobs and put money into circulation: After all, people were needed to operate the trains, repair the trains and trestles, sell the tickets, maintain old track, lay new track.
 The railroads had a ripple effect: Those “boys around the depot” had families, and they all needed places to live, to eat, to worship, to go to school, to be entertained, to buy a washtub or a woolen cap or a wood stove.
 Those needs created non-railroad jobs.
 Jobs brought people.
 When the first railroad arrived in 1876, Fort Worth had a population of about six thousand.
-The publisher of the city directory estimated the population in 1883, after five more railroads had arrived, at fifteen thousand.
+The publisher of the city directory estimated the population in 1883, after four more railroads had arrived, at fifteen thousand.
 Clip is from the February 25, 1883 Gazette.

-In fact, the October 29, 1886 edition of Paddock’s Fort Worth Gazette celebrated the fact that Fort Worth had just raised $40,000 to subsidize the Fort Worth & Rio Grande.
+In fact, the October 29, 1886 edition of Paddock’s Fort Worth Gazette celebrated the fact that Fort Worth had just raised $40,000 ($1 million today) to subsidize the Fort Worth & Rio Grande.
 The Gazette said Fort Worth was now assured of greatness.
 Of course, Paddock’s newspaper may have been biased: Paddock was president of that railroad.
 (In the bottom clip listing the great cities of Texas, notice the conspicuous absence of the city just downstream.)

 On January 11, 1887, a version of Paddock’s tarantula map, now with eleven legs, became the centerpiece of the nameplate of the Gazette.